OpenWebAdvocacy/website/src/posts/apples-one-weird-trick-to-stop-you-changing-your-default-browser.md

 The Digital Market Act introduces obligations for gatekeepers to make it easy for users to change defaults including obligating a choice screen.

-There is a common phrase about following the letter and spirit of the law: Are you making good faith efforts to comply with the intent.
+There is a common phrase about following the letter and spirit of the law: are you making good faith efforts to comply with the intent?
 In the case of the intent of the DMA you don't need to guess as the act itself contains 26 pages of recitals that in very clear language explain exactly what the act is trying to achieve via the letter of the law as spelt out in the articles.

 In the case of the defaults the recitals have this to say: